Emotional Hangovers: Anxiety and Depression After a Night of Heavy Drinking

 inhibitory; GABA subtypes; the central nervous system

 pleasure and reward system

 initial increase in dopamine levels followed by decrease and withdrawal

 pituitary and hypothalamus

 Low Blood Sugar, Headaches, and Dehydration After Drinking Alcohol

-Alcohol is little more than a heavily processed sugar that your body has to break down in many different ways.
+Alcohol, like sugar and unlike whole foods, puts a lot of short-term demand on the metabolic system and needs insulin to be processed.
 This breakdown causes a severe insulin spike which will leave you with abnormally low blood sugar levels the next morning.
 The rebound hypoglycemia (low blood sugar) puts an immense strain on the pancreas which further triggers the liver to break down glycogen stores and release glucose; the glucose is then excreted in the urine.
 Excessive urination leads to severe dehydration and will have a significant impact on your mood.

 A significant contributing factor to an emotional hangover is concern about your behavior the night before.
 These fears can be augmented by a fuzzy memory.
 Our social interactions have a major impact on our mood and it has been proven that a strong social network is one of the strongest defenses against mental disorders like depression.
 Any perceived damage to this social network on your part as a result of intoxication is certainly a legitimate concern.